chedieck/twt/README.md

 # Usage
 - `make install` sets up the `twt` binary and start & enable the `systemd` daemon to run it.
 You can then control it with `systemd --user stop twt`, for example, if you want it to stop recording activity.
 - If you don't use systemd, run `make install-nosystemd` and run the daemon as convenient.

-The resultant binary on `CLONED_REPO_PATH/target/debug/twt` works like a daemon and registers your window usage.
-You can put it on `~/.xinitrc` so it runs with your window manager.